 Another great way to learn about this software solution is by looking at their market presence.
 Are they successful in your region?
 How about their reputation?
 Have they been in the news for anything noteworthy?

-These aspects can give you a more holistic view of the software you are thinking of choosing for your organization.
+These aspects can give you a more holistic view of the software you are thinking of choosing for your organisation.

 - Reference feedback